06 August 2025

 ρυ = (8πυ2/c3)Uυ

-for radiation density ρυ as a function of the average energy Uυ of a single resonator?
-Planck used his quantum energy element idea to calculate this average energy, which he found to be
+for radiation density ρυ as a function of the average energy Uυ of the resonators?
+Specifically, Planck derived the frequency dependent coupling constant 8πυ2/c3, or electromagnetic mode density function, this way, not the average energy itself.
+He used his quantum energy element idea to calculate average resonator energy, which he found to be

-but used Maxwell-Lorentz wave-based oscillator theory to calculate the relation of average oscillator energy to spectral radiation energy density.
-This is the first of the three things Einstein believed Planck did wrong.
+This mixed usage of both Maxwell-Lorentz ("classical" we say now) theory and the quantum-of-energy idea is the first of the three things Einstein believed Planck did wrong.
 I’ll finish discussing it and move on to the next two things in the next segment of this detour from Particles to Waves.

 17 December 2023